huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

   </div>
 </div>

-For inpainting, use the [`StableDiffusionXLInpaintPipeline`], remove the `denoising_end` and `denoising_start` parameters, and choose a smaller number of inference steps for the refiner.
+For inpainting, load the refiner model in the [`StableDiffusionXLInpaintPipeline`], remove the `denoising_end` and `denoising_start` parameters, and choose a smaller number of inference steps for the refiner.

 ## Use a different prompt for each text-encoder